rntcruz23/Sublist3r/README.md

 * To enumerate subdomains and use specific engines such Google, Yahoo and Virustotal engines

 ``python sublist3r.py -e google,yahoo,virustotal -d example.com``

+* To run sublist3r without any output, no color, and output to a file (to use with other tools):
+``python sublist3r.py -d example.com -s -n -o output.txt ``

 ## Using Sublist3r as a module in your python scripts